 Honestly, this unit has a few drawbacks as I just mentioned.
 Nonetheless, it partakes some great features as well.
 It is totally up to you if the cons are gonna cause a big trouble for you or not (Refer to Honeywell z wave thermostat manual for troubleshooting guidelines - FYI).

-Related Read: 5 Best Z-Wave Hubs (Smart Controllers)
+Related Read: Best Z-Wave Hubs for you (Smart Home Controllers)

 Now, to my concern, this piece is a combo of the first two thermostats.
 This is a key reason why I have pushed this up on the list at #3.
 Yeah, it will make sense.